 Promotes a healthy learning environment

 By prioritizing a regular cleaning and sanitizing routine you can keep your children, staff, and families healthy.
-Cleaning removes visible dirt and germs from surfaces, while sanitizing is typically done with weaker bleach solutions or sanitizing sprays to reduce the number of germs on surfaces to levels that public health codes consider safe.
+Cleaning removes visible dirt and germs from surfaces, while sanitizing is typically done with weaker bleach solutions or sanitizing sprays to reduce the number of germs on surfaces to safe levels.
 All of this helps to reduce the spread of germs and bacteria at your program.

 Follows state guidelines

-Proper cleaning and sanitizing are important not only for the health of your staff and children but also for compliance with state licensing guidelines.
-Guidelines will vary from state to state and are detailed in each state’s licensing requirements.
-Your state may also have guidelines for the proper storage of cleaning supplies and equipment to ensure that they are not accessible to children.
+Proper cleaning and sanitizing protect the health of your staff and children while ensuring compliance with state licensing guidelines.
+Guidelines vary by location and are detailed in each state’s licensing requirements.
+Your state may also enforce rules for the proper storage of cleaning supplies and equipment to ensure they are not accessible to children.

 Establishes a consistent cleaning routine

 Your childcare facility needs to be cleaned and sanitized on a consistent basis.
-Certain surfaces or items will need to be cleaned and sanitized daily, while others, such as food preparation countertops and feeding bottles, will need to be cleaned and sanitized after each use.
+Certain surfaces or items require daily cleaning, while others, such as food preparation countertops and feeding bottles, must be sanitized after each use.

-To prevent buildup of bacteria and dirt, it’s also important to deep clean certain surfaces on a weekly basis.
-This may include the outdoor playground, refrigerator, pantry, sink, toilet, and more.
-Look for hidden surfaces and nooks and surfaces that are behind or underneath different objects.
+To prevent the buildup of bacteria and dirt, it is important to deep clean specific areas on a weekly basis.
+This includes the outdoor playground, refrigerator, pantry, sink, and toilets.
+Look for hidden surfaces, tight nooks, and areas behind or underneath large objects.

-You may also choose to hire a professional cleaning service on a weekly or monthly basis if you have a larger facility that is difficult for you and your staff to thoroughly clean.
-They will also be able to reach some surfaces you may not have access to, such as ceiling fan blades, high windows, and the areas behind appliances.
+You can also hire a professional cleaning service on a weekly or monthly basis if you operate a larger facility.
+Professionals can reach surfaces you may not have access to, such as ceiling fan blades, high windows, and the areas behind heavy appliances

 Minimizes exposure to toxins

-As you plan for cleaning and sanitizing your daycare, also be aware of the products you, your staff, or a cleaning service is using.
-In addition to surfaces the children can touch, you must also consider the toxic, hazardous chemicals found in some cleaning products that the children will breathe in.
+As you plan for cleaning and sanitizing your childcare program, you must carefully monitor the products your staff or cleaning service uses.
+In addition to treating surfaces that children touch, you must also consider the toxic, hazardous chemicals found in some cleaning products that children could breathe in.

-The United States Environmental Protection Agency (EPA) provides resources for green cleaning in childcare settings, which entails using products without the most potentially toxic ingredients.
-When you are shopping for cleaning products, look for statements that say things like “non-toxic,” “biodegradable,” or “water-based,” and be wary of those that say “corrosive,” “irritant,” “caution,” or “wear gloves during use.”
+The United States Environmental Protection Agency (EPA) provides resources for green cleaning in childcare settings, which involves using products without potentially toxic ingredients.
+When shopping for cleaning products, look for labels that say “non-toxic,” “biodegradable,” or “water-based.”
+Be wary of products that say “corrosive,” “irritant,” “caution,” or “wear gloves during use.”

-Anytime cleaning products are used, even green ones, ensure that surfaces are thoroughly dried before children touch them and be sure to open windows as you clean to keep fresh air circulating.
+Anytime you use cleaning products, ensure that all surfaces are thoroughly dried before children touch them.
+Open windows as you clean to keep fresh air circulating through the room.

 Step-by-step cleaning guide for childcare programs

 The Centers for Disease Control and Prevention (CDC) provides recommended procedures for cleaning and disinfecting early care and education settings.
-To manage your cleaning checklist effectively, assign specific staff to each cleaning task to ensure crucial areas are cleaned as needed.
+To manage your daycare cleaning checklist effectively, assign specific staff members to each task to ensure crucial areas receive the attention they need.

 Daily cleaning checklist